echeng22/msr-student-template/_projects/2017-03-19-Winter-Project.md

 Below are some videos of ROS python scripts publishing out joint states that V-REP subscribes to to control the robot.
 Source code for these scripts can be found [here].

 ### Status of the Project
+3/27/17: Finished creating a V-REP scene, delta_robot_create_model.ttt, that would allow for customization of the inverted delta robot.
+Makes it much easier for customization and for future simulations.
+Will now be working on improving trajectory control, using this model.

 3/18/17: I am currently looking into adding in inverse/forward kinematics code of the delta robot, which will allow trajectory control of the robot.
 Also, due to how the robot is currently modelled in V-REP, inverse kinematics calculations are not easy to obtain due to all the offsets the model contains.
 Because of this, I am working on improving this model that will allow easier calculations, as well as making it more flexible in design parameters (length of links, radius of base, etc).

 <div align="center">
     <video align="center" src="/public/assets/deltarobot1.mp4" poster="http://img.youtube.com/vi/2GcU2EElAsM/0.jpg" width="600" height="400" controls preload></video>

     <video align="center" src="/public/assets/deltarobot2.mp4" poster="http://img.youtube.com/vi/YjqXE8ZjUQU/0.jpg" width="600" height="400" controls preload></video>

+    <video align="center" src="/public/assets/delta_create.mp4" poster="http://img.youtube.com/vi/tMdwFdGa88U/0.jpg" width="600" height="400" controls preload></video>
 </div>
 <!-- {: .center}
 [![Delta Robot Control 1](http://img.youtube.com/vi/2GcU2EElAsM/0.jpg)](https://www.youtube.com/watch?v=2GcU2EElAsM "Delta Robot Control"){:target="_blank"}